Vision-Based Hand Shadowing for Robotic Manipulation via Inverse Kinematics: Experimental Setup

 \subsection{Task and Protocol}

 The benchmark task is: \emph{``Grab the purple cube and drop it in the box.''} The cube is a soft foam block ($5 \times 5 \times 5$\,cm) placed on a $3 \times 3$ tile grid (tiles numbered \#1--\#9), with a $25 \times 25$\,cm cardboard box positioned to the left of the grid.
-Fig.~\ref{fig:grabbing} shows the robot executing this task; the tile grid is visible as orange tape markers on the bench surface.
+Fig.~\ref{fig:grabbing} shows the task layout.

+This pick-and-place task was deliberately chosen as the benchmark because it is the simplest manipulation task that exercises the \emph{entire} pipeline end-to-end---from hand tracking through IK solving to physical grasping---while remaining reliably achievable within the hardware constraints of the SO-ARM101 (5 arm joints, a two-finger gripper, and ${\sim}$300\,mm reach).
+More complex tasks (e.g., in-hand reorientation, multi-object sorting) would conflate pipeline failures with fundamental hardware limitations, preventing a clean evaluation of the retargeting approach itself.

 For the IK pipeline, the operator wears the glasses and performs the task naturally.
-The system records 30\,FPS RGB-D to a \texttt{.bag} file, processes it offline to extract joint-angle actions, previews the trajectory in PyBullet (Section~\ref{sec:simulation}), and then deploys on the physical robot.
+The pipeline records 30\,FPS RGB-D to a \texttt{.bag} file, processes it offline to extract joint-angle actions, previews the trajectory in PyBullet (Section~\ref{sec:simulation}), and then deploys on the physical robot.

 The reported benchmark uses tiles \#1--\#5 with 10 grasps per tile, yielding $10 \times 5 = 50$ episodes per approach.
 Pilot trials on tiles \#6--\#9 revealed two issues: \begin{itemize} \item \textbf{IK pipeline}: tiles \#6--\#9 (closer to the robot base) require the operator to reach downward and behind, changing the hand orientation relative to the egocentric camera such that the thumb and index finger become partially self-occluded, preventing reliable gripper-angle computation. \item \textbf{VLA policies}: the robot's own gripper could occlude the cube in the policy input view at certain grid positions (discussed further in Section~\ref{sec:successrates}). \end{itemize} We therefore excluded tiles \#6--\#9 from the final evaluation.